utolkach/test-vacationmanager/README.md

   * then you can create new Employees for that position
   * and finally you can create, edit and delete vacations for created employee

+All API documentation is stored in 'VacationManager\Documentation' folder